The best short books: all of these are under 100 pages

 Cracking into Dostoyevsky seems like a daunting prospect.
 Hell, it is a daunting prospect – his finest work, Crime and Punishment, is very heavy going.
 This relatively bite-sized book questions our obsession with destruction and chaos, and is a good place to start before committing to the big boy stuff.

-11. The Turn Of The ScrewBuy the book now from Amazon
+14. The Turn Of The ScrewBuy now from Amazon

 Author: Henry James